Property Assessment Review Process

 An appraiser at your assessment office will be pleased to discuss the information that is contained in your property file and explain how the market value estimate for your home was based on sales of similar properties in your neighbourhood.
 You can select any four residential properties that are comparable to yours and receive, free of charge, information such as the land size, general building description, total finished area, and year built with respect to these properties.

-You can find the assessed value of comparable properties by using the “e-valueBC – Compare Assessments Online” feature on the BC Assessment website www.bcassessment.ca from early January to March 31.
+You can find the assessed value of comparable properties by using the “e-valueBC – Compare Assessments Online” feature on the BC Assessment website www.bcassessment.ca.

 3. If your concerns are not satisfied, you must request a formal review in writing by filing a written notice of complaint with the assessor by January 31 at 11:59 p.m.
 PST